Birrer Research Group

 Research in Cosmology and Astrophysics is a collaborative endeavor.
 Our group is actively involved in the following collaborations:

 - LSST-SLSC: LSST Strong Lensing Science Collaboration.
-I am involved in the commissioning of the Vera C. Rubin Observatory, and a co-developer of the strong lensing science analysis infrastructure.
+I am the co-chair of the collaboration and I am involved in the commissioning of the Vera C. Rubin Observatory, and a co-developer of the strong lensing science analysis infrastructure.

 - TDCOSMO: Collaboration to measure the expansion rate of the universe with strong lensing time-delay cosmography (merged from H0LiCOW, STRIDES, SHARP, COSMOGRAIL).
 I am the lead author of the latest analysis adn co-supervise several students heavily involved in this project.

 - Dark Energy Survey: A wide field photometric survey to map hundreds of millions of galaxies, detect thousands of supernovae, and find patterns of cosmic structure to probe dark energy.
-I am the co-convener of the Strong Lensing working group and a science committee member.
+I served as a co-convener of the Strong Lensing working group and a science committee member (2018-2023).
 I got data rights access for an equivalent year of infrastructure work.

 - STRIDES: Is an external collaboration of the Dark Energy Survey, primarily aimed at finding ~100 gravitationally lensed quasars in the Dark Energy Survey.
 I am a co-PI and actively contribute to the modelling of candidate systems and co-lead the analysis to measure the Hubble constant from one of the discovered lenses.